 The authors define happiness as is it is most often cited in the literature: frequent positive affect, high life satisfaction and infrequent negative affect.
 Collectively this group of measures is known in the literature as subjective well-being a.k.a. happiness.
 The subjective definition use is important, as this relies on people’s self-reports.
 For who better to tell you how happy they are?

-Here is the money figure from the paper, backed by research.
+Here is the key figure from the paper, backed by research.

 Genetic Set Point – 50%